pripramot/license/cm59x66v3001709mwh2kkezxq.md

 ![The Glacier Express best scenic train ride in Switzerland](https://res.klook.com/image/upload/fl_lossy.progressive,q_85/c_fill,w_1000/v1656612197/blog/lte4qpqe3kzuzkqeezdu.webp align="left")

-Photo Credit: @chanwon92
+Photo Credit: chanwon92

 ![The Glacier Express must-try scenic railway route in Switzerland](https://res.klook.com/image/upload/fl_lossy.progressive,q_85/c_fill,w_1000/v1656612916/blog/nk3oajy2yzriq1rw8nkd.webp align="left")

-Photo Credit: @leuropeengolf
+Photo Credit: leuropeengolf

 Topping our list is none other than the **Glacier Express**, probably the most iconic and luxurious scenic Swiss rail journey.
 Known as the 'slowest express train in the world', the entire journey will grant you with undisputed panoramic views of the country's most dramatic scenery, no matter the season.
 As the train takes you across 291 bridges, 91 tunnels, and 3 cities from Zermatt to St. Moritz, you'll be greeted by glaciers, dramatic peaks, villages, fields, rivers, and stunning lakes.